hypercore-protocol/hyperdrive-daemon/README.md

 This drive is private by default.
 To publish it, run `hyperdrive fs publish /home/andrewosh/Hyperdrive`
 ```

-You likely won't want to publish or share your root drive with others, but you can create shareable subdrives using the same command:
+To create a mount in FUSE, you can use the `fs mount` command with `key` and `mountpoint` arguments.
+The `mountpoint` must always be a directory within your root drive, and the `key` is optional (if it isn't specified, this will create a new drive for you).

+To mount a new drive, you can either provide a complete path to the desired mountpoint, or you can use a relative path if your current working directory is within `~/Hyperdrive`.
+As an example, here's how you would create a shareable drive called `Videos`, mounted inside your root drive:
 ```
-❯ hyperdrive fs mount ~/Hyperdrive/home/videos
+❯ hyperdrive fs mount ~/Hyperdrive/videos
 Mounted a drive with the following info:

   Mountpoint: /home/foo/Hyperdrive/home/videos